Wingo206/terminal_config/README.md

 - gt: next tab, gT: previous tab
 - Closes when it is the last remaining window
 - use <Ctrl> ww to toggle between active windows.
 Can be used to focus on NERDTree

+Tmux hotkeys:
+- Ctrl+b prefixes all hotkeys
+- \ to open picker menu
+- w to pick between windows/sessions
+- % to split horizontally
+- " to split vertically
+- hjkl to switch panes

 todo: add nodejs setup, npm, and eslint to setup script